ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 The combination of these above trends along with the desire to select best in breed components has led to the need for a standard way to control Coherent Modules.
 Coherent Modules are more complex than non-coherent modules and led to extensions of the host-to-module management interface: Coherent CMIS {{OIF-CMIS}}.
 Standardization of CMIS is intended such that a plug from vendor X can be installed in vendor Y's device.

 Current draft is applicable to programmable pluggables in general.
 By programmable we mean to include both coherent and non coherent pluggables.
 Depending on the technology of the pluggable there might be several parameters to configure.
-A first level of configuration is the ability to select the operational mode (in case several modes are supported, and, at a second level, for a particular operational mode, the specific parameters can be specified (e.g. frequency, output power…. ) and read.
+One configuration aspect is the ability to select the operational mode [TODO: reference for definition] (in case several modes are supported), and, for a particular operational mode, the specific parameters to be specified (e.g. frequency, output power…. ) and read.
 Operational mode is described in IETF in  {{!?I-D.draft-ietf-ccamp-optical-impairment-topology-yang}} .
 ITU-T Rec G.698.2 refers to application codes, while CMIS refers to AppSel code (Application Selector).
 In Openconfig, it is referred as Operational mode.

 The applicability of Abstraction and Control of TE Networks (ACTN) architecture {{!RFC8453}} to Packet Optical Integration (POI) in the context of IP/MPLS and optical internetworking has been analyzed in {{?I-D.draft-ietf-teas-actn-poi-applicability}}.
 This document further extends to applicability of ACTN with the integration of coherent pluggables in IP/MPLS devices.
 An architecture analysis has been carried out by the MANTRA sub-group in the OOPT / TIP group (Open Optical & Packet Transport / Telecom Infra Project) {{MANTRA-whitepaper-IPoWDM-convergent-SDN-architecture}}.